 WillScot Mobile Mini to Participate in Barclays Americas Select Franchise Conference

-/EIN News/ -- PHOENIX, May 05, 2023 (GLOBE NEWSWIRE) -- WillScot Mobile Mini Holdings Corp. (“WillScot Mobile Mini” or the “Company”) (Nasdaq: WSC), the North American leader in innovative flexible space and storage solutions, today announced that Tim Boswell, President and Chief Financial Officer, and Nick Girardi, Senior Director of Treasury and Investor Relations, will participate in a presentation and host private investor meetings at the Barclays Americas Select Franchise Conference in London, United Kingdom, on May 9, 2023.
+PHOENIX, May 05, 2023 (GLOBE NEWSWIRE) -- WillScot Mobile Mini Holdings Corp. ("WillScot Mobile Mini" or the "Company") WSC, the North American leader in innovative flexible space and storage solutions, today announced that Tim Boswell, President and Chief Financial Officer, and Nick Girardi, Senior Director of Treasury and Investor Relations, will participate in a presentation and host private investor meetings at the Barclays Americas Select Franchise Conference in London, United Kingdom, on May 9, 2023.
 The presentation will take place at 11:30 am GMT+1.

 About WillScot Mobile Mini